Qwacktuz/Qwacktuz/README.md

 - 👋 Hi, I’m @Qwacktuz
-- 👀 I’m interested in computers, philosophy and psygology
+- 👀 I’m interested in computers, philosophy and psychology
 - 🌱 I’m currently learning probably nothing
 - 💞️ I’m looking to collaborate on something instructive
 - 📫 How to reach me: cactuz.contact@mailgw.com